intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 The second day of workshops was essential to understanding the nature of the digital divide.
 Presentations of reports interrogated at least three key aspects of the digital divide, though there is recognition that there may be more technical aspects of the digital divide that were not present.
 Those were: differences between population demographics in the provision of online resources by governments, inequality in the use of multilingualized domains and email addresses, and increased costs for end-user downloads of contemporary websites' sizes.

 ### Disparities in service provision
-Ralph Holz presented research that exposes the more limited DNS-mediated access to government websites by indigenous communities in Australia as compared to less disadvantaged users in the same population in "Evidence for a digital divide?
-Measuring DNS dependencies in the context of the indigenous population of Australia". {{HOLZ}} DNS dependency trends were analysed between two lists of domains serving Australian government sites for Indigenous users and the general population.
-Researchers found, "evidence that dependencies for the indigenous population are indeed differently configured," indicative of a difference in service provisioning.
+Ralph Holz presented research that exposes the more limited DNS-mediated access to government websites by Indigenous communities in Australia as compared to less disadvantaged users in the same population in "Evidence for a digital divide?
+Measuring DNS dependencies in the context of the Indigenous population of Australia". {{HOLZ}} DNS dependency trends were analysed between two lists of domains serving Australian government sites for Indigenous users and the general population.
+Researchers found, "evidence that dependencies for the Indigenous population are indeed differently configured," indicative of a difference in service provisioning.
 However qualitative follow-up research is needed to interrogate both the potential reasons for these differences and whether the differences contribute to a "digital divide" that is tangible for Indigenous users.

 ### Lack of consistent acceptance of language scripts
 On the topic of availability of Internet services and content in multiple languages "Universal Acceptance of Domain Names and Email Addresses: A Key to Digital Inclusion" was presented by Sarmad Hussain of ICANN. {{HUSSAIN}} The ICANN community has increased the options for multilingual identifiers through the expansion of the Internet’s DNS for use in domains and email addresses.
 However, while the work of technical specification and policy recommendations is complete, much work remains to deploy a multiligualized internet.
 Today there are around 150 internationalised domain names (IDNs) but the barriers to equal rollout of these scripts at the domain level are hindered primarily by software and applications that do not yet recognise these new scripts.
 "Universal Acceptance" is a programme of action for the internet community at large that can ensure IDNs are accepted and treated consistently.